Shortlink of this post – http://wp.me/PrgSo-b1 (use this link in your forum/BBS/IRC/twitter/facebook etc. messages)

 With the advent of OpenCL NNEDI3 upscalers and DirectCompute error diffusion dithering methods, plus the emergence of 4k displays, currently as of March 2014 there are no GPUs that can keep up with madVR.
 Not even Titan Black or R9 290x GPUs allows you to completely use all madVR's new features, especially with videos with high resolutions and/or high frame rates.

 As of January 2016, R9 Nano GPUs like this one is still the best card for madVR, especially if you use NNEDI3 and error diffusion.
 Cheaper than GTX980 too by a little bit.

 Get the low end card if you want to use all madVR features minus NNEDI3 image doubling, while you should get the GTX980Ti if you want more flexibility when using NNEDI3.
 Both cards can stream HD Audio tracks, and use DXVA (native and renderless) and CUDA decoding methods.
 GTX 960 has full 8-bit and 10-bit HEVC decoding support now in LAV Video.

 - Windows 7 SP1 Platform Update – Download here.
 For Windows 7 users, this package needs to be installed to use DirectX 11 features in madVR.
 Also can be installed via Windows Update (KB2670838).

 - Microsoft .NET Framework 4 – You can install this via the LAV Filter Megamix installer below (requires a working Internet connection).
-You probably won’t need it if you already have Windows Vista or 7.
-You will need it with Windows XP.
+You probably won’t need to do so if you already have Windows Vista or newer.

 - LAV Filters Megamix – Download the 64-bit version or 32-bit version.
 Compile time: 18 August 2016 12:11pm UTC+8.
 Build: a1f280eca.
 Changes: New madVR and PotPlayer builds.